tweedegolf/rust-training/book/src/introduction.md

 ## Rustfmt and Clippy
 To avoid discussions, Rust provides its own formatting tool, Rustfmt.
 We'll also be using Clippy, a collection of lints to analyze your code, that catches common mistakes for you.
-You'll notice that Rusts Clippy can be a very helpful companion.
+You'll find that Rusts Clippy can be a very helpful companion.
 Both Rustfmt and Clippy are installed by Rustup by default.

 To run Rustfmt on your project, execute: